m-a-c-e/Machine-Learning/README.md

 ## Supervised Learning Methods
 ### Support Vector Machine

 For the supervised models we use a Support Vector Machine for the binary classification problem.
 As the number of features in our dataset is high compared to the number of data points, we use SVMs which are capable of handling high dimensional feature space.
+We use the "rbf" kernel in our SVM implementation.
 We run 10-fold cross validation to determine the best feature reduction/selection technique.

-*Note that here we don’t perform hyper parameter tuning for the SVM classifier.
-This will be explored later.
+We observe that the performance of SVM remains almost constant even with the increase in the number of features (after the initial increase).
+Even when we use all the 2000 features the performance of the model only reduces by around 2% from the highest performance.
+Especailly in PCA, after the initial improvement in performance the performance completely saturates.
+This clearly shows the ability of SVMs to handle high dimensional data efficiently.

 <p float="left" align="center">
 <img src="./Images/images/image22.png"/>